 After quitting chemotherapy and trying the new herbal medication, the problem is that patients start to feel better.

 Why?
 Simply because chemo is aggressive and makes patients feel way worse than they would have felt if they didn’t get any treatment.

 Therefore, the scammers will not only be stealing the money of desperate patients, but they’ll also be steering them away from the only effective treatment of this debilitating disease.

-Chemotherapy is a very effective treatment in destroying cancer cells and limiting their metastasis.
+Chemotherapy is an effective treatment in destroying cancer cells and limiting their metastasis.
 It is the only viable treatment in many scenarios.

 However, serious side effects usually accompany this treatment, which begs whether it is always the best option.

 Answering this question is not up to me.
-Discussing every option and balancing the pros/cons of each therapy with your oncologist is the best plan possible.
+However, discussing every option and balancing the pros/cons of each therapy with your oncologist is the best plan possible.

-If you have tried chemotherapy before, please share your experience with us in the comment section below.
+Please share your experience with us in the comment section below if you have tried chemotherapy before.